← All Inside Large Language Models modules

 This activity needs JavaScript.

-One-sentence summary: self-attention computes its weights by projecting each token into a query, key, and value, scoring every query against every key with a dot product, softmaxing into weights, and blending the values — the literal \( \text{softmax}(qK^{\top}/\sqrt{d})V \) at the core of every transformer.
+Summary: self-attention computes its weights by linearly projecting each token into a query, key, and value vector, computing dot-product scores between each query and key, normalizing the scores with softmax, and computing a weighted sum of the values — formally, \( \text{softmax}(qK^{\top}/\sqrt{d})V \) — the core computation of every transformer.

 Next: The Transformer Block →